TosbackCgusBridge-Bot/CGUs-versions/Nature/Privacy Policy.md

 Get text updates from The Nature Conservancy\* GLOBAL SITES Australia Brazil Canada China India Indonesia Mexico Hong Kong: English 中文

-The Nature Conservancy is a nonprofit, tax-exempt charitable organization (tax identification number 53-0242652) under Section 501(c)(3) of the Internal Revenue Code.
+The Nature Conservancy is a nonprofit, tax-exempt charitable organization (tax identification number 53-0242652) under Section 501(c)(3) of the U.S. Internal Revenue Code.
 Donations are tax-deductible as allowed by law.
+Global sites represent either regional branches of The Nature Conservancy or local affiliates of The Nature Conservancy that are separate entities.

 © 2020 The Nature Conservancy Terms of Use | Privacy Statement | Charitable Solicitation Disclosures | \*Mobile Terms &.
 Conditions |